Proxy edit

 Concerned about your website visitors’ privacy when using Simple Analytics?
 We understand.
 Let’s be clear: we never collect your visitors’ IP addresses.
-And with our proxy setup option using Caddy, NGINX, or Netlify, you have the power to ensure those IP addresses never reach us.
-This setup acts as a privacy shield, offering you and your visitors added peace of mind.
+And with our proxy setup option using Caddy, NGINX, Netlify, or Vercel, you have the power to ensure those IP addresses never reach us.
+This setup acts as a privacy shield, keeping your visitors’ IP addresses from reaching external services.

 Setting up a proxy means no visitor IPs get to our servers.
 It’s an easy and effective step for protecting privacy.
 We highly recommend it if you can do it.